Topics Map > Guidance

 - What Happens After an Application Is Submitted to the Health Sciences or Minimal Risk IRB: Scientific Review

-- What Happens After an Application Is Submitted to the Health Sciences or Minimal Risk IRB: IRB Administrative Review and IRB Pre-Review
+- What Happens After a New Application Is Submitted to the Health Sciences or Minimal Risk IRB: IRB Administrative Review and IRB Pre-Review

 - Review the Process Overview Charts: